androidthings/sample-googleassistant/README.md

-# Google Assistant API Sample for Android Things
+# Google Assistant API

 This sample shows how to call the Google Assistant Service from Android Things using gRPC.
 It records a spoken request from the connected microphones, sends it to the Google Assistant API and plays back the Assistant's spoken response on the connected speaker.

 ## Pre-requisites